A guide to Nashville for history fans

 Accommodation

-Most of Nashville’s attractions are located downtown in one spot and you can easily walk everywhere.
+Most of Nashville’s attractions are located downtown in one spot, and you can easily walk everywhere.
 It makes perfect sense to book a hotel right in the city center and be close to everything.
-However, keep in mind that hotel prices for downtown hotels are high and parking is not included.
+However, keep in mind that hotel prices for downtown hotels are high, and parking is not included.
 I opted for Airbnb in one of the suburbs.
-I paid half the price for my Airbnb place as compared to overpriced downtown hotels, got a whole place for myself, free parking, and a fantastic host that was a great resource for local restaurants and things to do in the area.
+I paid half the price for my Airbnb place as compared to overpriced downtown hotels, got a whole place for myself, free parking, and a fantastic host who was a great resource for local restaurants and things to do in the area.

 Airbnb accommodation in Nashville